- About Len

-Born to academic parents, Blavatnik emigrated to the United States in 1978 after attending university in Moscow.
+Born in Odesa, Ukraine, to academic parents, Blavatnik emigrated to the United States in 1978 after attending university in Moscow.
 He earned a master’s degree in computer science from Columbia University in 1981 and an MBA from Harvard Business School in 1989.

 Foundation donations have also been made to the University of Oxford to establish the Blavatnik School of Government, Harvard Medical School to spur next-generation precision therapies, and Harvard Business School to create the Blavatnik Fellowship in Life Science Entrepreneurship program, to provide MBA students with experience in life science entrepreneurship.

 Blavatnik serves on the boards of Tel Aviv University and Carnegie Hall and is a member of the Harvard University Global Advisory Council.
 He is also a founding patron of the National Youth Orchestra of the United States of America, a program created by Carnegie Hall’s Weill Music Institute in 2013.